SolarLune/goaseprite/README.md

 func (this *Player) Update() {

-    // Call this every frame with the delta-time this.ase.Update(raylib.GetFrameTime())
+    // Call this every frame with the delta-time (time since the last frame) this.Ase.Update(raylib.GetFrameTime())

-    // Set up the source rectangle for drawing the sprite (on the sprite sheet) this.TextureRect.X, this.TextureRect.Y = this.ase.GetFrameXY() }
+    // Set up the source rectangle for drawing the sprite (on the sprite sheet) this.TextureRect.X, this.TextureRect.Y = this.Ase.GetFrameXY() }

 func (this *Player) Draw() {
     // And draw it~!
     raylib.DrawTextureRec(
     this.Texture,
     this.TextureRect,
     raylib.Vector2{0, 0},
     raylib.White)
 }

 ```

-Take a look at the Wiki for more information on the API.
+Take a look at the Wiki for more information on the API!